urbit/docs/arvo/eyre/data-types.md

 Packetized HTTP.

 Urbit treats Earth's HTTP servers as pipes, where Urbit sends or receives one or more `http-event`s.
-The first of these will always be a `%start` or an `%error`, and the last will always be `%cancel` or will have `complete` set to `%.y` to finish the connection.
+The first of these will be a `%start`, and the last will always be `%cancel` or will have `complete` set to `%.y` to finish the connection.

 Calculation of control headers such as `'Content-Length'` or `'Transfer-Encoding'` should be performed at a higher level; this structure is merely for what gets sent to or received from Earth.